 – What are the least read blog posts and what do they discuss/share?

 – What Instagram posts had the highest impressions (focused on type of content and theme)?

 – What hashtags did I use with the most popular posts (organized into each theme/type of content)?

 – What posts got the most profile visits?

 – What are the most liked photos?

-– What is the audience?
+– Who is the audience of my account/blog?
 (Gender, age, location)

 – What is the best time of day and week day to post on Instagram for my followers?